-Few industries are as reliant on having updated equipment as the medical field.
-State-of-the-art equipment not only provides patient comfort and accurate readings, it draws new clients while keeping the ones you have satisfied.
+Few industries are as reliant on updated equipment as the medical field.
+State-of-the-art equipment provides patient comfort and accurate diagnostic readings.
+It also attracts new clients while keeping established patients satisfied.

 That said, many small business owners in the medical field may not have the working capital to buy new tools and machines.
-Medical equipment loans offer a solution to this problem.
+A medical equipment loan offers a solution to this problem.

 Let’s go over how medical equipment financing works, how much it can cost and how to apply.

 Related: Where to Find Working Capital Loans Options for Small Business Needs